Kong/lua-resty-events/README.md

 The return value of `register` will be `true`, or it will throw an error if `callback` is not a function value.

-*WARNING*: event handlers must return quickly.
-If a handler takes more time than the configured `timeout` value, events will be dropped!

-*Note*: to receive the process own `started` event, the handler must be registered before calling [configure](#configure)
+calling [configure](#configure)

 [Back to TOC](#table-of-contents)